 (Drawing: Jantine Leeflang).

 From the 10th century, Medemolaca was an economically important place.
-It is known there was a toll-levy and a 'Mint': two important activities which should justify a fortified house or another kind of fortification.
+It is known there was a toll-levy and a mint: two important activities which should justify a fortified house or another kind of fortification.
 Maybe even on the terrain of the present castle.
-Archeologic investigations during the latest restoration in 1964-1965, however, revealed no evidence for that theory.
+Unfortunately no archeologic investigation had been done during the two periods of restorations at the end of 19th century and during 1964-1965, so there is no hard evidence for that theory.

 The foundation at the end of the 13th century

 In the 13th century, Florens V, Count of Holland gave high priority to the strategial importance of Medemblik during his struggle against the revolting West Frisians.
 After his final conquest he founded five castles to consolidate his victory and to control West Frisia.
 Originally he built Wijdenes Castle, followed by Medemblik Castle.
 In the north-west region of West Frisia near the river Rekere (between the present tiny villages of Krabbendam and Eenigenburg) Florens built Nuwendoorn Castle.
 But also, the Middelburg Castle and Nieuwburg Castle, both founded outside the city boundaries of Alkmaar near the village of Oudorp.
 All these castles were built between 1282 and 1289.
 During the struggle of the Counts of Holland against the West Frisians in earlier years, Florens' father, William II of Holland, founded Torenburg Castle near Alkmaar in approx. 1250.